obophenotype/cell-ontology/documentation/relations_guide.md

 ![image](https://user-images.githubusercontent.com/112839/94337631-e0a83300-ffe3-11ea-8f13-ac8a484a5fb3.png)

-Historically we have used *has synaptic terminal in*
+Historically we have used **has(pre/post)synaptic terminal in** to record this.
+However, these relations are defined as being true when a single synapse is present in a region.
+As these relations are also used with data, this turns out to be too sensitive to biological and experimental noise.
+We therefore now prefer the more specific relations for defining classes - defined in terms of functionally significant synaptic inputs/output in a region.

-### Recording cell markers
+## Recording cell markers

-has part
-  . has plasma membrane part

-expresses
-  . has plasma membrane part
+Only markers that are necessary to define a cell type should be recorded.

+NOTE: The details of how and when we record cell markers are are in flux.
+If in doubt, ask an editor.

+The most commonly used relation for recording markers is **'has plasma membrane part'**.
+This is used for recording cell surface markers, especially in immune cells.
+We also have subproperties **has low plasma membrane amount** and **has low plasma membrane amount'**, used to the same end.
+In each case, a term from the protein ontology or a protein complex term from GO is used as the object of the relation:

+e.g.  alpha-beta T cell EquiavlentTo 'T cell' *and* **'has plasma membrane part'** *some* 'alpha-beta T cell receptor complex'

- Absence of a marker
+Absence of a marker can be recorded using **lacks_plasma_membrane_part**.
- lacks_plasma_membrane_part

-#### A note on cell markers and taxon constraints

-If you choose a cell specific marker

-#### A note on when to record cell markers

-### Recording cell shape or other morphological qualities
+## Recording cell shape or other morphological qualities

-e.g. erythrocyte bearer_of some biconcave
+e.g. erythrocyte subClassOf **bearer of** *some* biconcave

-### Recording cellular qualities (eg. ploidy, nuclear number)
+## Recording cellular qualities (eg. ploidy, nuclear number)

-e.g. 'enucleate erythrocyte' EquivalentTo erythrocyte and ('bearer of' some anucleate)
+e.g. 'enucleate erythrocyte' EquivalentTo erythrocyte *and* **'bearer of'** *some* anucleate